Skip to main content

 • Balance in Children with Cochlear Implants: Because the vestibular system is crucial for balance, it’s essential to know how children with hearing devices, like cochlear implants, maintain their posture.
 This study aims to explore how different levels of hearing loss affect static and dynamic balance in children with and without normal hearing.
 Balance is assessed using three methods: the BOT-2 test, Y-balance test and standing balance measured by a force plate.

-• Postural Control with Feedback: Manipulating what you see can change how you control your posture.
+• Postural Control with Visual Feedback: Manipulating what you see can change how you control your posture.
 This study looks at a new feedback system designed to offer more personalized postural control training.
 We're testing its reliability and effectiveness, measuring different aspects of postural control in both still and moving positions.
 The goal is to eventually use this system to help treat lower body injuries.

 Understanding the underlying mechanism of Parkinson’s disease (PD) and how exercise reduces motor impairments is essential to helping those living with Parkinson’s have a better quality of life.